 Florida is a no-fault insurance state in which those who operate a motor vehicle must have personal injury protection (PIP) that covers drivers for their own injuries in an accident regardless of fault.
-Cyclists who also happen to own operate motor vehicles are also covered by their own PIP insurance in an accident with a motor vehicle.
-When a cyclist does not carry PIP insurance, the cyclist’s health insurance may pay for some of his injuries.
+Cyclists who also happen to own and operate motor vehicles are also covered by their own PIP insurance in an accident with a motor vehicle.
+When a cyclist does not carry PIP insurance, the cyclist’s health insurance may pay for some of the injuries.

-Regardless of whether a cyclist carries PIP insurance, in the case of a serious injury such as an amputation, severe scarring, or death, under Florida law the cyclist or her survivors may be able to hold an at-fault party liable for the injuries or death suffered in a bicycle accident.
+Regardless of whether a cyclist carries PIP insurance, in the case of a serious injury such as an amputation, severe scarring, or death, under Florida law the cyclist or their survivors may be able to hold an at-fault party liable for the injuries or death suffered in a bicycle accident.
 Those at-fault parties may include the driver of a car that collided with the cyclist, the manufacturer of the cyclist’s bike, or parties responsible for maintaining the road surface where the accident occurred.

 What Kind of Damages Might I Recover After a Bicycle Accident Injury?

-If a cyclist does not have insurance, he may file a claim under the responsible driver’s uninsured motorist clause to recover a portion of damages, if the driver carries that coverage.
+If a cyclist does not have insurance, they may file a claim under the responsible driver’s uninsured motorist clause to recover a portion of damages, if the driver carries that coverage.
 In the event of a severe, life-altering injury, a cyclist may file a lawsuit against the driver for additional damages, which may include:

 - Medical costs not covered by insurance

 - Lost future wages, referred to as lost earning capacity